pauleveritt/tagstr-site/docs/pep.rst

     mytag'{x:{a{b{c}}}}'

-In this PEP and corresponding reference implementation, the formatspec is eagerly evaluated to set the ``formatspec`` in the thunk, thereby losing the original expressions.
+In this PEP and corresponding reference implementation, the formatspec is eagerly evaluated to set the ``formatspec`` in the interpolation, thereby losing the original expressions.

 Secondly, ``mytag'{expr=}'`` is parsed to being the same as